Holiday PlanningShould Parents Buy Christmas Presents For School Staff?

 The most popular Christmas presents for educators are gift cards, particularly to a Dollar Store or an Office Depot.

-Most teachers have to purchase classroom tools using money from their pockets.
+Most teachers have to purchase classroom tools using their own money.

-Giving gift cards helps teachers offset costs, which allows them to get what they need to teach children effectively.
+Giving gift cards helps teachers offset costs, allowing them to obtain the necessary resources to teach children effectively.

 Times sure have changed, that’s for sure.